Andre-Codes/bereans_blog/_posts/2025-12-05-blog-intro.md

 ## Why the Kingdom Matters Now

 Peters wrote in the 19th century, but his concerns feel strangely contemporary.
-He saw a growing tendency in the church to spiritualize, redefine, or minimize the biblical doctrine of the Kingdom.
+He saw a growing tendency in the church to spiritualize, redefine, or minimize the biblical doctrine of the <span class="kingdom-gold">Kingdom</span>.
 He watched critics use these reinterpretations as leverage against the reliability of Scripture.
 He understood that when the plain sense of God’s promises is abandoned, not only Israel’s hope suffers—*the entire coherence of Scripture begins to unravel.*

-For Peters, the Kingdom is not an optional doctrine.
+For Peters, the <span class="kingdom-gold">Kingdom</span> is not an optional doctrine.
 It is the Bible’s backbone.

-If we misunderstand the Kingdom, we misunderstand:
+If we misunderstand the <span class="kingdom-gold">Kingdom</span>, we misunderstand:

 * prophecy
 * the covenants